-Believe it or not, the holidays are right around the corner!
-That means that it’s time to start thinking about all those holiday gifts you need to buy!
+Believe it or not, it’s time to start thinking about your holiday shopping!
 Do you have some pint-size travelers on your list?
 Are you planning a family trip soon?
-If you are looking for some ideas on travel related gifts for the kids in your life, then you need to check out this gift guide for travel-loving kids.
+If so, then check out this gift guide for travel-loving kids.
 It will make your shopping a breeze and ensure they get a gift they will love!

 Money or Gift Cards

 The next item on my gift guide for travel-loving kids is a camera.
-This can give young tourists a sense of freedom by allowing them to take their own travel photos.
-It encourages them to document the trip in their own way.
-And, it is a clever way to foster a love of photography in a young person.
-Choose a rugged point-and-shoot camera for all kinds of travel or an underwater camera for the child who loves water activities.
+This gives young tourists a sense of freedom by allowing them to take their own travel photos.
+It encourages them to document trips in their own way.
+And, it can foster a love of photography in a young person.

 Compass and/or Maps